opendocsg/slw-judgments-backfill/2011_SGHC_203/report.md

 **Whether absence of legal advice is relevant**

 38     Counsel for D1 and D2, Mr Ang Cheng Hock, SC (“Mr Ang”) submitted that poverty and the absence of legal advice was no excuse for a lay litigant to fail to comply with court orders or rules of court.
-He relied on a High Court decision and two District Court decisions: _Singapura Building Society Limited v Djie Sui Tjhiang and others_ [1996] SGHC 211, _Chong Fook Choy v Alvin Liau_ [2001] SGDC 187 and _DK v DL_ [2004] SGDC 199.
+He relied on a High Court decision and two District Court decisions: _Singapura Building Society Limited v Djie Sui Tjhiang and others_ <span class="citation">[1996] SGHC 211</span>, _Chong Fook Choy v Alvin Liau_ <span class="citation">[2001] SGDC 187</span> and _DK v DL_ <span class="citation">[2004] SGDC 199</span>.
 I hesitate to say that the absence of legal advice is always irrelevant.
 It seems to me that it is one factor in the assessment of the overall circumstances behind a person’s failure to comply with court orders or rules of court.
 I need say no more for the time being in the light of the circumstances leading to the Present Summons.

 **Why JRO did not inform A&G that she was applying for extensions of time in respect of the Present Directions and Present Trial Dates until 3 August 2011**